AninditaBasu/pi-projects/topics/photo_frame.md

 1. (Optional) [Fix the heat sinks](pi_3b_attach_heatsink.md) on the Raspberry Pi.
 1. [Make your laptop ready](set_up_laptop.md) for setting up the Raspberry Pi.
 1. [Install an operating system](pi_3b_install_os.md) on the Raspberry Pi.
-1. If you don't have an external keyboard and mouse, [set up Raspberry Pi Connect](pi_piconnect.md).
 1. [Write the Python code](python_photo_frame.md) for displaying the photos.